smbutterfield/ibmt17-18/_23-intro-to-post-tonal/e1-ex-tonerows.md

 ## Properties of the matrix

+Finally let's touch on some general important concepts and common mistakes that you will encounter when creating tone row matrices.

+#### Important concepts
+- There are various ways to label the prime and inversion tone rows in the matrix depending on whether you use fixed-zero or movable-zero.
+    - The most often used labeling method for tone row matrices is fixed-zero notation.
+When using fixed-zero, you will always name each prime and inversion tone row by the abbreviation `P` or `I` respectively, followed by a subscript integer based on C=0.
+You can see this method in the matrix above.
+        - When using fixed zero, you have two options for laying out the order of your rows.
+The first layout is used to prioritize a specific iteration of the tone row.
+Typically, your original tone row will be taken from a piece of music and rarely will that piece start on pitch class 0.
+Some theorists prefer to layout the matrix with the tone row across the top *in its non-transposed iteration*.
+In this case, the top row will be labeled using fixed-zero notation.
+For example, if the first iteration of the row started on A, you first row in the matrix would be P<sub>9</sub>.
+You would only have P<sub>0</sub> as you upper left row if the piece started on 0.
+You will then have to be very careful in creating your first inverted row because you will not be inverting around 0.
+Proponents of this method usually suggest inverting interval by interval away from the first pitch class. (e.g. If the first interval of the row is an *ascending* M3, then the first interval of your inverted row will be a *descending* M3.
+You will continue this process for each interval.)
+        - On the other hand, a matrix is only meant to be a useful tool for analysis, so it's primary role is to help you track all possible uses of the row.
+It is easier to create a matrix that starts on 0, because creating the first inverted row (I<sub>0</sub>) is as simple because you can use your standard fixed-zero inversions for each which you probably already have memorized. (i.e. 0 becomes 0, 1 becomes e, 2 becomes t, etc.).
+To do this, simply transpose your entire tone row to start on 0, write this as the top left row of your matrix, and then create the matrix as we did above.
+Even though your rows will be in a different order, every row will be *labeled* identically to the other method because you are using fixed-zero notation.
+    - Movable-zero
-When done correctly, any tone row matrix will have a pitch class that extends diagonally from the top left cell of the matrix to the bottom right cell.
+- When done correctly, any tone row matrix will have a pitch class that extends diagonally from the top left cell of the matrix to the bottom right cell.
 In the correct chart above, you can see that the pitch class 0 is in the first cell and then connects diagonally across the entire matrix.

+####Common mistakes
 Matrix
     Fixed-zero vs movable zero
     Fixed-zero format